anyswap/CrossChain-Bridge/README.md

 BtcExtra is used to customize fees when build transaction on Bitcoin blockchain

-#### SrcToken
+#### SrcChain

-SrcToken is used to config the source endpoint of the cross chain bridge.
+SrcChain is used to config the chain of source endpoint of the cross chain bridge.

 #### SrcGateway

 SrcGateway is used to do RPC request to verify transactions on source blockchain, and to broadcast signed transaction.

-#### DestToken
+#### DestChain

-DestToken is used to config the dest endpoint of the cross chain bridge.
+DestChain is used to config the chain of dest endpoint of the cross chain bridge.

 #### DestGateway